 Tuition rates vary according to the student’s residency and are determined at the time of acceptance.
-Maine resident tuition rates are lower than out-of-state tuition rates.
-A number of New England residents, from states that do not have a state law school, are granted New England Board of Higher Education (NEBHE) rates.
-Canadian citizens are granted a tuition rate similar to the NEBHE rate.
-For additional information on determining your residency status, please visit the residency section on USM’s Student Accounts Office web pages.

-Tuition Charges 2018-2019

-Tuition rates vary according to the student’s residency and are determined at the time of acceptance.
 For additional information on determining your residency status, please visit the residency section on the website of USM’s Student Financial Services.

 Tuition Charges 2018-2019